hashicorp/terraform-provider-google/website/docs/r/compute_autoscaler.html.markdown

 * `mode` -
   (Optional)
   Defines operating mode for this policy.

-  Default value: `ON`
+  Default value is `ON`.

-  Possible values are:
+  Possible values are `OFF`, `ONLY_UP`, and `ON`.
-  * `OFF`
-  * `ONLY_UP`
-  * `ON`

 * `cpu_utilization` -
   (Optional)
   Defines the CPU utilization policy that allows the autoscaler to scale based on the average CPU utilization of a managed instance group.
   Structure is documented below.

 * `metric` -
   (Optional)
   Configuration parameters of autoscaling based on a custom metric.
   Structure is documented below.

 * `load_balancing_utilization` -
   (Optional)
   Configuration parameters of autoscaling based on a load balancer.
   Structure is documented below.

 The `cpu_utilization` block supports: